AdobeDocs/campaign-classic.en/help/web/using/tracking-a-web-application.md

 >[!NOTE]
 >
->Anonymous tracking is only available if the option has been activated in the deployment assistant when installing Campaign.
+>Anonymous tracking is only available if the option has been activated in the deployment wizard when installing Campaign.

 ## Web applications designed with Digital Content Editor (DCE) {#web-applications-designed-with-digital-content-editor--dce-}